 Louise McBee Lectures

 Past lecturers include distinguished scholars who study American higher education like Patricia Cross, Alexander Astin, and Patricia Graham.
 McBee lecturers also include notable scholars from fields other than higher education studies who possess unique views about the academy.
-For example, the distinguished Vanderbilt historian Paul K. Conkin lectured in 1992 on “The Mature but Anxious University: Hungry, Captive, Politicized and Deconstructed.”
+For example, the President of the University of Virginia, Teresa A. Sullivan, lectured in 2013 on “Great Expectations: Making Administrative Careers Attractive to Faculty.”

 Some lecturers are primarily known for the leadership that they have exerted in American higher education.
 These include Hanna Gray, former president of the University of Chicago; Katherine Lyall, president of the University of Wisconsin System; Jamie Merisotis, president and CEO of Lumina Foundation for Education; Nancy Zimpher, Chancellor of the State University of New York; Teresa Sullivan, President of UVA; and Mary Sue Coleman, president of the University of Michigan.